How I Learned to Ignore Mainstream Financial Advice and Start Building Real Wealth

 How are you doing on your wealth building journey?
 Let me know how I can help.

-I have no affiliation with any sites listed, nor do I make money from any partners or recommendations in my articles.
+I have no affiliation with any sites listed, nor do I make money from any partners or recommendations in my articles (except Medium).
 I am not a lawyer, accountant, or certified financial planner.
 All material is presented in good faith for informational purposes only based on my knowledge and experience.
 It is not intended to replace professional advice.
 You should always consult an expert before making any legal, tax, or financial decisions.